jgraham0325/land-register-api-docs/docs/api-documentation/V1.11/index.md

       be created.
     </p>
     <p>
-      Once a site is recorded against a work a reinstatement can be optionally added to the site using <code>POST /works/{workReferenceNumber}/sites/{siteId}/reinstatements</code>
+      Once a site is recorded against a work a reinstatement of the same type can be optionally added to the site using <code>POST /works/{workReferenceNumber}/sites/{siteNumber}/reinstatements</code>
     </p>
     <p>
       Once a site/reinstatement is recorded against a work it cannot be updated.